 Simply put, while MLK is underfunded, plenty more might be possible even now.

 Related: MLK Web site.
 I can imagine the site teeming with links to ebooks and other resources that not only students but also parents could access.
-The Philadelphia library system is a customer of OverDrive, the largest library book vendor.
+The Philadelphia library system is a customer of OverDrive, the largest library book vendor, just as the schools should be if they are not already.
 If nothing else, the site could offer direct links to specific titles at Project Gutenberg and other public domain sites.
 Mention of Gutenberg as a source of free books is not enough.
+Also, I hope that MLK will investigate the use of Open eBooks, which offers free selected titles from Penguin Random House, HarperCollins, Simon & Schuster, Macmillan, Hachette and other publishers.

 Students and parents—not just teachers and librarians—could help determine the books featured.
 At the same time, the online areas would play up books relevant to the students’ courses.
 Ideally local celebrities, especially sports starts, could participate.
 What’s more, Facebook and other social media companies could even push mentions of specific books to students’ accounts, based on their needs and interests.
 Rap videos could promote individual titles and reading in general.
 Educators could even use rap to draw students into videos telling them how to use ebooks optimally.
 Corporate help needs to happen, though, with the genuine welfare of the students in mind, as opposed to the usual corporate marketing, which in fact might even alienate many people.

-In case anyone wants to speak out directly to the Gates Foundation about MLK’s here-and-now needs: The contact-us page is here.
-Of course, if you can also put in a good word on the need for a national library endowment, that’ll be great.
+In case anyone wants to reach Bill Gates or other philanthropists about MLK’s here-and-now needs: Contact information is on the Web site advocating a national library endowment.
+Of course, if you can also put in a good word for the endowment, so much the better.